sibgit/sibgit.github.io/exercises_advanced_topics.md

-Signing the **pirate code**, and thereby officializing your participation and rank in the treasure hunt, is done by adding your name next to your role at the bottom of the `pirate_code.md` file, which is located at the root of the git repo.
-Please **pay particular attention to articles IX, X and XI of the contract!**
+Signing the **pirate code**, and thereby officializing your participation and rank in the treasure hunt, is done by adding your name next to your role at the bottom of the `pirate_code.md` file, which is located at the root of the Git repo.
+Pay **particular attention to articles VIII, IX and X** of the contract!

 1. **Sign the pirate code:**
     * Each pirate creates a new local personal branch (pointing at the latest commit of `main`): the personal branches should be named `add-crew-cp` (Captain), `add-crew-qm` (Quartermaster) and `add-crew-fm` (First-mate) respectively.
+      * :pushpin:
+        If one person of the group is having the role of multiple pirates (i.e. you are < 3 people in the team), then they should create only a single personal branch and do the work for all of their roles on that branch.
+This applies for all quests in this exercise.
     * On your personal branch, sign the pirate code by replacing `NAME HERE` with your name (on the line that is matching your rank).
       :fire: